Zamiell/typescript-faq/README.md

 First, see the previous section on `Option<T>`.

-In Rust, it is also idiomatic to use a [`Result<T, E>`](https://doc.rust-lang.org/std/result/) type, which is similar to `Option<T>` type in that it forces the consumer to check if an error happened.
+In Rust, it is also idiomatic to use a [`Result<T, E>`](https://doc.rust-lang.org/std/result/) type, which is similar to `Option<T>` in that it forces the consumer to check if an error happened.
 However, using `Result` is not idiomatic in TypeScript.

 ### Reason 1 - It’s Not Idiomatic Because It's Explicitly Excluded From the Language